1plusX/swan/README.md

 * As with Turtledove, audiences (and the associated definition scripts) that have too few users shall be disabled by the browser.
 This is to prevent micro-targeting which essentially makes tracking possible again.

+## Other design considerations

+* The signature of the private storage is inspired by the signature of the existing [local and sessions storages](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
+To avoid naming collisions on the items of the `privateStorage`, a namespace string parameter shall be added to the signature of the `getItem` method to specify the domain that owns the data.
+The other methods `setItem`, `removeItem`, `clear` shall implicitly use the domain of the current context and shall not be available in to the audience definitions scripts.

+* Third-party data providers very likely need to understand the usage of their data (e.g. to charge the first-party accordingly).
+Our proposal is to use the [Aggregated Reporting API](https://github.com/csharrison/aggregate-reporting-api) to count the calls to `getItem`  or the number of users accessing a given item.

 ## UI controls